-► The last year (2019) was an excellent year for job growth, the stock market has been in an upswing mode, breaking records, and consumer confidence is positive.
+► Even with Covid, the last year (2021) was an excellent year for job growth, the stock market has been in an upswing mode, breaking records, and consumer confidence is positive.
 Are you prepared for your next career move or for a career calamity that might come your way during a very competitive job market?

 ► Here are 12 things you can do now to be more prepared for upheaval or opportunity.

 - Update your resume to meet 21st Century standards.
 Ensure that it is ATS-friendly, rich in keywords and phrases, and in an ATS-readable format, all while being branded and stylized for a human reader.
 Ensure that your resume tells your story and proves that you deserve an interview by showing your achievements, impact, results, and contributions, along with your skills in action and top responsibilities.

 - Create a branded LinkedIn profile that follows ATS standards, because LinkedIn acts as a huge ATS of its own.
 Leverage as many of the 22 sections in a LinkedIn profile as you can, along with images, links, and SlideShares all focused on your brand and next career target.
 Your LinkedIn profile should be targeting where you want to go next by bragging about where you are now and how you got there while showing what you bring to the table that is valuable to your next target.

 - Create other career documents to support a search campaign, including professional bios; HV cover letters; a rotating reference list; LinkedIn endorsements or letters of recommendations; network business cards, and interview leave-behinds.

 - Build a better and stronger network, both on- and offline.
 A huge mistake many make is waiting until they need a network before they build it.
 Building a network takes time and energy, start now.